whcampbell/Wizart/README.md

 Speaking of the AOE spell, I finished it up and it's working pretty well with the animation that Pascal put in.
 I might tweak some constants for knockback, but what I did today was add an onFire status effect to our component for buffs and debuffs.
 Works pretty good.
 I don't know what George has been doing.
 Oh well.

+### Meeting 13 - 1/7/21

+We were all able to get together this time around.
+None of us had done much, we were all relaxing with family or working on other projects.
+Everybody got back into the swing of things pretty easily though.
+George finished up the randomization and display for the score drop, and Laura plied her expertise from the XP bar to the Evil bar.
+Have I explained that?
+Well, we're gonna have an evil bar that fills up if you stay in one spot for too long.
+That will encourage exploration, hopefully.
+Owen was working on pathfinding at first, but he decided to switch it up and make some menus.
+I believe he started with a pause menu.
+Andrew was still generating rooms and maps, he might be switching to enemy pathing though.
+It would work well with what he had been doing, because in order for A* to be effective there needs to be walls in the way.
+Pascal took my request to make a fire sprite so that the onFire effect would actually look like something, and I worked on broadening the elemental effects.
+I started by adding an element component that could be attached to spells, and then to make that work I had to give the player a spell slot system.
+I did the basic structure of that (with a lot of hard coded constants for now) and I plan on working it out further in the upcoming weekend.